bradparks/ColorShade.spoon/README.md

 A HammerSpoon extension that lets you apply a semitransparent colored overlay on all monitors

 ### How to install
+- Download the [ColorShade.spoon] file, and double click on it.

+### How to install from source
 - Clone repo to your hammerspoon spoons folder

 ```